Mike Pence And His Bigoted Past Deserved To Be Walked Out On

-Pence was the governor of Indiana from 2013 until January 2017, shortly before he assumed the vice presidency.
-He has a record as governor, and before that as an Indiana congressional representative, of strong social conservatism and opposition to abortion rights and LGBT rights.
-Pence set off a large backlash in early 2015 when he signed the Religious Freedom Restoration Act, which gave Indiana businesses “who object to same-sex couples … a legal right to deny them services,” as the Two-Way reported.
+Pence was the governor of Indiana from 2013 until January 2017.
+This was shortly before he assumed the vice presidency.
+He has a record as governor, and before that as an Indiana congressional representative, of strong social conservatism.
+He also has a strong opposition to abortion rights and LGBT rights.
+Pence set off a large backlash in early 2015 when he signed the Religious Freedom Restoration Act.
+This gave Indiana businesses “who object to same-sex couples … a legal right to deny them services,” as the Two-Way reported.
 He later signed a revised version of the law.

 As NPR’s Meg Anderson noted, Pence has said same-sex marriage could cause “societal collapse.”

 In early 2016 “Pence signed one of the most restrictive abortion laws in the country.
-The law bans abortions due to fetal abnormalities and also requires aborted fetuses — and those from miscarriage — to be buried or cremated,” NPR reported last year.
+The law bans abortions due to fetal abnormalities and also requires aborted fetuses.
+Those from miscarriage to be buried or cremated,” NPR reported last year.

 Protest organizers said in a statement that in addition to Pence’s “target[ing] the civil rights protections of members of LBGT+ community,” they were protesting that Pence had “rejected the Syrian refugee resettlement program, supported an unconstitutional ban of religious minorities, and fought against sanctuary cities.”